damar-wicaksono/trace-simexp/memorandum/trace_simexp-memorandum-v1_0.md

 ## Step 1: Preprocessing

-In the preprocessing, the base TRACE input deck is modified by changing the parameter values of the parameters listed in the list of parameter files according to the values listed in the design matrix file.
+In the preprocessing step, the base TRACE input deck is modified by changing the parameter values of the parameters listed in the list of parameter files according to the values listed in the design matrix file.
 A set of new perturbed TRACE input decks will be created into separate directories.
 In subsequent execute step, these directories will serve as the run